Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

-Note that computations and runs may include incorrect transitions and that the liveness requirement may be the trivial one, namely $\lambda_p = \{T_p\}$ for every $p \in P$.
+Multiagent transition systems are designed to address fault resilience, and hence need to specify faults, which are of two types -- safety (incorrect transitions) and liveness (infinite runs that violate a liveness requirement).
+Def. \ref{definition:DMTS} summarizes what multiagent transition systems are, and Def. \ref{definition:ts-slc} below specifies safe, live and correct (safe+live) runs.
+It also specifies the notion of a correct agent relative to a run.
+All that an incorrect agent may do is violate safety or liveness (or both) during a run.
+Note that computations and runs may include incorrect transitions.
+The requirement that agent $p$ is live is captured by including $T_p$ in $\lambda$, and that all agents are live by $\lambda = \{T_p : p \in P\}$.

-\begin{definition}[Safe, Live and Correct Run] Given a transition system $TS=(P,S,T,\lambda)$, a computation $r$ of $TS$ is \temph{safe}, also $r \subseteq T$, if every transition of $r$ is correct.
+\begin{definition}[Safe, Live and Correct Run] Given a transition system $TS=(P,X,T,\lambda)$, a computation $r$ of $TS$ is \temph{safe}, also $r \subseteq T$, if every transition of $r$ is correct.
 We use $c \xrightarrow{*} c' \subseteq T$ to denote the existence of a safe computation (empty if $c=c'$) from $c$ to $c'$.
 A transition $c'\rightarrow c''$ is \temph{enabled on $c$} if $c=c'$.
-A run is \temph{live wrt $L \in \lambda$} if either $r$ has a nonempty suffix in which no transition in $L$ is enabled, or every suffix of $r$ includes a transition in $L$.
+A run is \temph{live wrt $L \in \lambda$} if either $r$ has a nonempty suffix in which no transition in $L$ is enabled in a configuration in that suffix, or every suffix of $r$ includes a transition in $L$.
 A run $r$ is \temph{live} if it is live wrt every $L \in \lambda$.
 A run $r$ is \temph{correct} if it is safe and live.
-An agent $p \in P$ is \temph{safe in $r$} if $r$ includes only correct $p$-transitions; is \temph{live in $r$} if for every $L \in \lambda_p$, $r$ is live wrt $L$; and is \temph{correct} in $r$ if $p$ is safe and live in $r$. \end{definition}
+An agent $p \in P$ is \temph{safe in $r$} if $r$ includes only correct $p$-transitions; is \temph{live in $r$} if for every $L \in \lambda$, s.t. $L \subseteq T_p$, $r$ is live wrt $L$; and is \temph{correct} in $r$ if $p$ is safe and live in $r$. \end{definition}

-Note that the trivial liveness requirement entails the standard one: A run is live if for every agent $p$ that is enabled infinitely often, the run has infinitely many $p$-transitions.
+Note that run is live if for every $L \in \lambda$ that is enabled infinitely often, the run has infinitely many $L$-transitions.
+Also note that a finite run is live if for no $L\in \lambda$ there is an $L$-transition enabled on its last state.

 A transition system is \emph{asynchronous} if progress by other agents cannot prevent an agent from taking an already-enabled transition.